-(Table no. 1.
-Number of prisoners on December 31st on each of the stated years 1)
+(Table no 1 Number of prisoners on December 31st on each of the stated years

 In late 2011, the number of detained and imprisoned persons has been stagnant at 11,500.
-Although it was expected that, by early 2012, the number of detained and imprisoned persons surpasses 12,000 (that is 14,000 by the end of 2012), the number of persons in Serbia's prisons has remained unchanged, primarily due to a somewhat more cautious punitive court policy in 2010 and 2011, but also due to the introduction of alternative sanctions, that is by the introduction of the execution of criminal sanctions which is not implemented in institutions for the execution of criminal sanctions.
-Concretely, during 2011, the system of alternative execution of sanctions in house conditions with electronic monitoring has finally come to life.
-In 2011, the Administration for the Execution of Criminal Sanctions has been in possession of 200 "electronic bracelets", which were rented as part of a commercial agreement.
+Although it was expected that, by early 2012 the number of detained and imprisoned persons surpasses 12,000 (that is 14,000 by the end of 2012), the number of persons in Serbia's prisons has remained unchanged, primarily due to a somewhat more cautious punitive court policy in 2010 and 2011, but also due to the introduction of alternative sanctions, that is by the introduction of the execution of criminal sanctions which is not implemented in institutions for the execution of criminal sanctions.
+Concretely, during 2011, the system of 17 From the document: Strategy for the Reduction of the Overcrowdedness of Accommodation Capacities in In-stitutions for the Execution of Criminal Sanctions in the Republic of Serbia in the Period Between 2010 and 2015, Official Gazette, Republic of Serbia, no 53/2010 alternative execution of sanctions in house conditions with electronic monitoring has finally come to life In 2011, the Administration for the Execution of Criminal Sanctions has been in possession of 200 "electronic bracelets", which were rented as part of a commercial agreement.
 In early 2012, 600 bracelets purchased by the Ministry of Justice of the Republic of Serbia are expected to arrive in Serbia (the funding was provided by an EU donation).
-The introduction of alternative sanctions has been slow, primarily due to organizational problems (problems in establishing a network of commissioners in
+The introduction of alternative sanctions has been slow primarily due to organizational problems (problems in establishing a network of commissioners in Serbia), but also due to slight resistance in courts, which have only in mid 2011 started issuing decisions for a greater number of measures of alternative sanction.